Big AI is accelerating the metacrisis: What can we do?: Introduction

 \section{Introduction}

-Large Language Models and Generative AI have become ``a source of great fascination'' leading to ``wildly hyperbolic theories of the virtual realm'' \citep{Brunila25}, a new so-called ``Intelligent Age defined by advancements in knowledge, health, culture and societal welfare'' \citep{WEF25}.
-This AI Gold Rush \citep{Greenstein20} has become a ``silent nuclear holocaust in our information ecosystem'' \citep[p6]{Ressa22}.

-``Big AI'' \citep[p12]{Muldoon24} -- the corporations, the state capture, the ``various kinds of automation sold as AI'' \citep[p162]{BenderHanna25} -- is escalating global crises which are now reaching tipping point.
-Six of nine planetary boundaries have been breached \citep{Richardson23}.
+So called ``Big AI'' \citep[p12]{Muldoon24} -- the corporations, the state capture, the ``various kinds of automation sold as AI'' \citep[p162]{BenderHanna25} -- is escalating global crises which are reaching tipping point and feeding each other in a \emph{metacrisis}.
+Six of nine ``planetary boundaries'' have been breached \citep{Richardson23}.
 There is a real prospect of ecosystem, economic, and geopolitical collapse \citep{Lenton23}.

-Big AI is now fuelling this system while stoking itself. \emph{Big AI is accelerating the metacrisis} (cf.~Fig.~\ref{fig:hpm}).
+Big AI fuels this system \citep[pp156ff]{BenderHanna25}.
+Efficiency means scaling up, not saving resources \cite{Birhane22values,Fernandez25}.
+Reductions in consumption attract new investment in a rebound effect leading to greater consumption \citep{Alcott08,Weidinger22}.
+Meanwhile, Big AI is ever ``reinventing itself in the public image as socially responsible, ... influencing the events and decisions made by funded universities'' \citep{Abdalla21}.
+The situation is set out in Figure~\ref{fig:hpm}.

-Our professional body, the Association for Computational Linguistics (ACL), is possibly the largest publisher of LLM research.
+The Association for Computational Linguistics (ACL) might be the largest publisher of peer-reviewed LLM research.
 Authors warrant that their work complies with the \emph{ACL Code of Ethics}, ``understanding that the public good is the paramount consideration'' \citep{ACLEthics20}.
 How are we to reconcile our professional obligation with the harms caused by the technologies we are creating?

-To speak out is to take the \emph{ACL Code} seriously.
-Yet earlier versions of this article were three times rejected from ACL venues: \emph{Unempirical!
-Courts controversy!
-Underestimates GenAI!
-A political pamphlet!} No facts were contested.
-It seems that the problem is not with truth but with truth-\emph{telling}.
-Kind people advised me not to criticise but to participate, saying that this AI-driven future is inevitable.

-If nothing else, we agree that language is key, only not language as sequence data but language as humanity's greatest technology for sustaining our common life.
-AI scales, not through huge LLMs run in Big AI's polluting data centres, but through amplifying the social, leveraging the exponential possibilities offered by human networks.